atteeela/image-process/README.md

 * File manipulation
 * OS and language dependencies
-* Embedding resource files within a service
+* Embedding and accessing resource files within a service

 We also recommend looking at other, more detailed, examples of using StackHut to [convert PDF files](https://github.com/StackHut/pdf-tools) and [render webpages headless-ly](https://github.com/StackHut/web-tools).